Disclaimers are in Part 1

 "Come on, let me look at you."
 A low, insistent whisper from Xena that made the writer shudder to the core, "take off your clothes for me!"

-Little spots started dancing before Isabelle's eyes as she complied with shaking hands.
+Little spots started dancing before Isabelle's eyes as she did as asked, hands shaking so hard she had to try three times to undo the buttons of her pajama top.
 After that, the young writer's last coherent thought for a very long time was that she was about to make love with a ghost.
 A woman ghost.
-And that she wouldn't be able to stop herself even if Mitch walked in on her right that minute.
+And that she wouldn't be able to stop herself even if her father walked in on her right that minute.
 And that she didn't give a damn.
 She must be even crazier than she thought.

 Isabelle laughed softly.
 "No. Oh god, I never thought I could feel this way.
-I mean, Mitch hasn't ever...
+I mean, no-one has ever...
 I can't believe what you did to me!
 And you never even laid a finger on me!
 I don't think I want to know what it would be like if we could actually touch each other."

 "Don't ever think this was one-way," Xena replied softly.
 "And I DO know how it could be..."
 She flashed Isabelle a warm smile.